 A good slat wall behind a TV is more than a decorative backdrop.
 It is a small technical wall with visible material, hidden routing, and practical access.
 When cables, mounting, airflow, and spacing are planned first, the finished result feels calmer and lasts longer.

-Use the calculator to test slat count and spacing early, but lock the final layout only once you know where the TV mount, outlets, and cable paths will sit.
+Use the slat wall calculator to test slat count and spacing early, but lock the final layout only once you know where the TV mount, outlets, and cable paths will sit.
 That is how you get a wall that looks precise and is easy to live with.
+If you want to add mood lighting, you will find advice in the guide to a slat wall with LED lighting.